(sharing family stories)

 Instructor: Marc Costanza

 Prentice Hall Literature as a text will be occasionally used.
 This is supplemented by handouts in the Oral Tradition Unit, the Myth Unit, and the American Short Story Unit.
 We will do at least two novels.

 Neighborhood Odes by Gary Soto, a collection of Chicano poetry

 You Come Too by Robert Frost, a collection of his best nature and eastern states poetry

 In February, we begin Shakespeare’s “Julius Caesar” with various scenes performed.

-Weekly worksheet available on my webpage or in class.
+Weekly worksheet will be through Forms on Office.
 Due at the end of every week.

 Book reports: Due approximately every 3 weeks.
 Choose 1 of the options below, see me if you choose creative.